admb-project/admb/branches/admb-11/docs/install/readme-macos.txt

 Procedure
 ---------
 1. Open ADMB dmg file.
-2. In the mounted disk image (ADMB 10.1), double click the pkg installer and follow the installation instructions.
+2. In the mounted disk image "ADMB-11", copy "ADMB-11 Terminal" to the "Applications" folder.
-3. Once the installation is "Finished", follow the "Quick Start" procedure below to build and run the simple example.

 Quick Start
 ===========
 Describes the procedure for building and running the ADMB simple example.

-1. Open Terminal located in /Applications/Utilities,
-   then type admb for Usage options.
+1. Open "ADMB-11 Terminal" located in /Applications, then type admb for Usage options.

    $ admb